PicanhaLabs/blog/_posts/supporting-older-ie-whats-your-excuse.md

 template: post
 banner: img/post/excuse-ie/post.jpg
 date: 17/08/2015
-draft: true
 ---

 Today I was watching a [talk](https://www.youtube.com/watch?v=XfZRsMkzVLM "Go to his talk (just in portuguese =/ )") of a [friend of mine](https://github.com/zigolis "Gabriel's Github") about front end architeture for high scalable systems.
 And in the beginning he talked, among other things, about why they support IE8-9.

-Basically he used the most common argument for justifying their choice: *These IE versions represents good part of our company's revenues.*
+Basically he used the most common argument for justifying their choice: *These IE versions represents good part of our company's gross sales.*

 And this argument is not bad.
-You can say "but these companies delay web evolution" or "not even Microsoft support this version anymore".
+You can say "but these companies are delaying web evolution" or "not even Microsoft support this version anymore".
 And you are not wrong.
-But you are argumenting money with philosophy, and cannot convince CEO's with a beautiful history =(.
+But you are arguing money with philosophy, and cannot convince CEO's with a beautiful history =(.

-Otherwise you can always try to find a flaw in *money's argumment*.
+Otherwise you can always try to find a flaw in *money's argument*.

 ### The Calculation
 ** TL;DR : too lazy for this explanation?
 Jump to "After All section" and read Situation 1 **

-First relation people try to use.
+First relation people try to use:

 > We are an e-commerce and our gross sale is about 10 million/year.
 10% of our users come from IE8.
 Therefore, ignore IE users will represent 1 million decrease in our revenues.